kokjinsam/workux/README.md

 ### `createProxyStore`

 Similar to Redux store.
-This proxy store listens Redux worker store for updates and dispatches actions.
+This proxy store listens to redux store in worker for updates and dispatches actions accordingly.

 #### Usage